15 Smart Ways to Save Money during the Holidays

-Most of the brands have social accounts on Facebook, Twitter, Instagram and Pinterest.
-They post about discount and sales on these pages.
-They even post coupon codes that their followers can use with the next purchase.
+Most brands have social accounts on Facebook, Twitter, Instagram, and Pinterest.
+They post about discounts and sales on these pages.
+They even post coupon codes that their followers can use with their next purchase.

-Most of the times you only have to like the Facebook fan page or retweet an offer.
+Most of the time you only have to like the Facebook fan page or retweet an offer.
 That’s all it takes to get the coupon code.
-So keep an eye on the brand social accounts to reap the maximum benefits for holiday season!
+So keep an eye on the brand’s social accounts to reap the maximum benefits for the holiday season!

 How do you save money during holiday shopping?
 Please share your tips and tricks in the comment box below!